ffont/source/DEVELOPERS.md

 | `/replace_sound_from_query` | [`sound uuid` (String), `min duration` (Float), `max duration` (Float), `layout type` (Integer)] | Searches for sounds on Freesound using the parameters `query`, `min duration` and `max duration`.
 From the first page of results, it randomly selects one sound and **replaces** the already existing sound with matching `sound uuid`by the selected result.
 The new sound retains assigned notes and root note from the replaced sound.|

-TODO: add all the available actions
+TODO: add all the remaining available actions

 ## Working on the desktop plugin UI